-When it comes to this type of breeding, a breeder will have to determine a key component to measure the degree in which the two copies of a gene received are relevant to the ancestors of both the mother and father.
+When it comes to this type of breeding, a breeder will have to determine a key component to measure the degree in which the two copies of a gene received are relevant to the mother and father’s ancestors.
 This is classified as an inbreeding coefficient.
-A 0% coefficient would indicate no relation, a 12.5% would indicate an average relation, and a 25.5% would indicate a very close relation as we see with father and daughter inbreeding.
+A 0% coefficient would indicate no relation, 12.5% would indicate an average relation, and a 25.5% would indicate a very close relationship as we see with father and daughter inbreeding.
 There are methods in which a breeder can calculate this number more readily as shown by The Kennel Club.

-Now, the question is why would a breeder want to organize what could be considered by humans an incestuous mating?
+Now, the question is why would a breeder want to organize what humans could consider incestuous mating?

 When performing this type of inbreeding between father and daughter dog, one would like to be assured that this can be used to bring out certain underlying genes to the surface.
 This is the main reason why people agree to mate these types of close individuals.
 The benefits reaped from this method can be good if done correctly and if the desired outcome comes to fruition.
 In doing this, it will require very serious judgment and caution, as this type of breeding is usually frowned upon.

 Normally, all the offspring of the litter are preserved and kept so that the desired traits present and develop themselves over time.
 Many breeders who participate in dog shows may want to isolate certain personality aspects of a qualified exhibition-type dog, making performance and production dogs top participants.
-Breeders who inbreed for this reason are not to be mistaken for “assortative breeding” in which case, two unrelated dogs are mated for fixing particular traits.
+Breeders who inbreed for this reason are not to be mistaken for “assortative breeding,” in which case, two unrelated dogs are mated to fix particular traits.

 Another common reason for mating father and daughter dog is the added benefit of homogenizing certain simple genes.
 The goal of genetic homogenization is that the gene pool becomes more populated with the more dominant traits which can only occur with very close inbreeding as we see with this close tie.
 Some of these genes that are desired could be anywhere from their color, a specific coat type, or even their size.

 Because of their close inbreeding coefficient number, certain dogs’ traits have a higher chance of survival and reproduction in the offspring.
 Furthermore, this gives the breeder more room to work with when it comes to more complex traits such as speed and hunting abilities, for example.
-Most dogs, however, have a big enough gene pool that it may not be needed.
-Dogs who are regularly outside may be selected to compliment certain attributes versus using inbreeding to amalgamate possessed traits.
+However, most dogs have a big enough gene pool that may not be needed.
+Regularly outside dogs may be selected to compliment certain attributes versus using inbreeding to amalgamate possessed traits.
 Additionally, this can also be used to weed out certain illnesses such as dogs who are prone to bladder stones, by causing the recessive gene to be presented and allowing the breeder to select the ones that don’t show it for future breeding reference.

 Risks of Breeding Father to Daughter in Dogs

-As a general accord, it is often highly advised NOT to breed father and daughter dogs because of the number of risks associated with it.
+As a general accord, it is often highly advised NOT to breed father and daughter dogs because of its many associated risks.

-In fact, this type of breeding has been banned by The Kennel Club.
+The Kennel Club has banned this type of breeding.
 Although some breeders provide a general rationalization for breeding daughter and father dogs, most often than not, the results are far from desirous.
-In the case of breeding father and daughter, the risks outweigh the benefits.
-In order to get a better understanding, one must comprehend what happens during the act of inbreeding of such close proximity.
+When breeding father and daughter, the risks outweigh the benefits.
+To better understand, one must comprehend what happens during the inbreeding of such close proximity.
 As mentioned, a father and daughter inbreeding coefficient is extremely close, resulting in higher probabilities of negative consequences to subsequent offspring.
-The risks need to be contemplated before deciding on mating two closely related dogs.
+Before deciding on mating two closely related dogs, the risks need to be contemplated.